UMaine-UNB History Graduate Student Conference

-The History Graduate Student Association (HGSA) of the University of Maine wishes to announce the 16th Annual International Graduate Student History Conference,to be held October 3-5, 2014 in Orono, ME.
-Sponsored jointly by the graduate students of the University of Maine and the University of New Brunswick, the conference alternates between the two campuses and has attracted participants from universities throughout the United States and Canada.
-This year’s conference will be held on the University of Maine campus.
-Dr. Elizabeth Mancke will deliver the keynote address on October 3.
-Dr. Mancke is Professor and Canada Research Chair in Atlantic Canada Studies at the University of New Brunswick.
-Panels on a variety of historical topics will take place on October 4-5.
+The History Graduate Student Association (HGSA) of the University of Maine wishes to announce the 14th Annual International Graduate Student History Conference to be held October 12-14, 2012.
+Sponsored by the graduate students of the University of Maine in Orono, Maine, and the University of New Brunswick in Fredericton, New Brunswick, the conference alternates biannually between the two campuses.
+Over the years, the conference has attracted participants from universities throughout the United States and Canada.

 Interested graduate students are invited to submit proposals that deal with the theme On the Margins: Experiences and Perspectives.
 Margins are a physical, social, and conceptual reality of the human experience.
 Marginality can be experienced in any number of ways; geography, economics, society, politics, and culture can all exclude people from the mainstream.
 As a trans-national collaborative effort, this conference is always mindful of the political border that creates a marginal zone between the United States and Canada.
 With the rise in the last century of progressive politics, civil rights movements, and “history from below,” we have become increasingly sensitive to the fact that many groups in all societies are marginalized for various reasons.
 Further, the experience of marginalization affects identity and the way in which individuals think about themselves and their place in society.
 We welcome papers on any historical topic, and especially those exploring any dimension of this experience.